LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. member:: pdf_table->add(barcode::pdf_barcode, col::integer, row::integer, ...)

    Inserts text content, a new nested table, an image, or a barcode into a cell.
-   Requires a text string, pdf_text object, pdf_table object, pdf_image object, or a pdf_barcode object to be inserted as the first parameter.
+   Requires a string, :type:`pdf_text`, :type:`pdf_table`, :type:`pdf_image`, or
+   :type:`pdf_barcode` object to be inserted as the first parameter.
 Also requires specifying the column number as the second parameter and row number as the third parameter.
 Row and columns numbers start from "0" with rows increasing from top to bottom and columns increasing from left to right.
 The table below lists the optional parameters that can also be specified.

    :param -colspan:
       Specifies the number of columns a cell should span.
 If specified, requires